egkhor/semikong-chip-design-llm-eda/README.md

-# SemiKong Chip Design True LLM
+# SemiKong Chip Design True LLM with EDA Tool Integration

 An open-source AI/ML project to optimize semiconductor chip design using a fine-tuned LLM (DistilBERT) and EDA tool integration.
 Predicts defects with tabular data, analyzes design notes, and validates via Synopsys API, deployable on iOS/macOS with CoreML.